-The Tournament The 2007 Quikstix School's Cup will be held from Sunday 9th Thursday 13th December 2007 at the National Hockey Centre, Lyneham.
+Quikstix Tournament 2007 Hockey ACT invites your school to participate in the 2007 Canberra Quikstix School's Cup!
+The Tournament The 2007 Quikstix School's Cup will be held from Sunday 9th- Thursday 13th December 2007 at the National Hockey Centre, Lyneham.
 Quikstix is heading into its 11th year is a unique event - being the only of its kind for school-based teams.
 Over the years this event has attracted participants from local, interstate and international teams, with a number returning year after year.
 This tournament is not only about the hockey, it gives participants the chance to mingle and socialise with each other away from the hockey field with a large variety of social events to chose from.
 This year Quikstix offers Ice Skating and a Movie night just to name a few.
 Tournament eligibility is simple - participants have to be currently enrolled at your school or college and fit the age categories listed.
 We also cater for small schools to share participants!

 Age Categories

-Competitions are being offered in the following age categories: Boys/Mixed
+Competitions are being offered in the following age categories: Girls

+Boys/Mixed

+Under 14 Years

 - Under 14 Years

+Under 16 Years

 - Under 16 Years

-- Under 18 Years
+Under 18 Years

-- Under 14 Years - Under 16 Years - Under 18 Years
+Under 18 Years

-Girls

-Alysa Turnbull on 02 6257 2374 or Email: events@hockeycanberra.org.au Entries close Friday 2nd November
+If your school hasn't already registered and is interested please contact Alysa Turnbull on 02 6257 2374 or Email: events@hockeycanberra.org.au

+Entries close Friday 2nd November